omnyway-labs/re-frame-template/README.md

 > **Troubleshooting note:** for `<project-name>` don't use `cljs`.
 That name will confuse the compiler (long story) and you will later see errors like `cljs.core.init is not a function`.

+Build a deployable jar of this template:

+    $ clojure -A:jar

+Install it locally:

+    $ clojure -A:install

+Deploy it to Clojars -- needs `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment variables:

+    $ clojure -A:deploy

 ## Extras

 The optional extras (aka profiles) include: